manofgod747/Recursive-Republic/README.md

 In modern society the word democracy is used– or misused –to describe totalitarian regimes that control most aspects of the individual life while the people vote for parties that adhere to totalitarian rule.
 The totalitarian rulers appoint judges, jurys and executioners without the involvement of the people.
 Propaganda is used to convince the public that the nation is democratic.
 There is an inverse relationship between the frequency of the use of the word democracy, and the lack thereof.
 The more the proponents of totalitarianism use the word, the higher the lack of individual autonomy and rule.

-The psychological basis is that people tend to talk about the things that are lacking in life in an effort to decieve oneself and others that the opposite of what is the case is the truth.
+The psychological basis is that people tend to talk about the things that are lacking in life in an effort to decieve oneself and others that the opposite of what is the case is the truth (aka denial).
 In reality, if something is working well, there is no need to mention it.

 The same principle holds true for nations that talk about the independece of legal systems, humanitarian superpowers, freedom, and borders.
 The more these matters are mentioned, the more the evidence of the lack thereof.